Coastal Missions Society

 Do you ever get into rough water?

 Yes.
 Wind and waves are part of nature.
 Getting into rough water is unavoidable for a vessel that is out year around.
-The Coastal Messenger rides well.
+Coastal Messenger rides well.
 Life goes on normally most of the time.

 Do you do a lot of fishing?

-The Coastal Messenger could be mistaken for a fish boat to the untrained eye.
+No. Sometimes crew may go fishing especially if ones being visited want to take you.
+Coastal Messenger could be mistaken for a fish boat to the untrained eye.
 Yet she was designed and built only for missionary work.
 The mast is for floodlights and antennas.
 The poles you see on both sides are for paravane stabilizers.

 Stabilizers like this are commonly used on west coast fishing vessels.
 In the case of the Coastal Messenger, there is no fishing apparatus.
 Orange buoys lashed at the rail are fenders for tying to other boats or to floats.